-Participation in Issuer-Directed Registered Direct Offering
+Participation in July 2012 Registered Direct Offering

-On April 14, 2011, we entered into common stock purchase agreements with investors with respect to the offer and sale of an aggregate of 7,191,731 shares of our common stock in an issuer-directed registered direct offering at \$4.89 per share, the closing price of our common stock on April 14, 2011.

-The offering closed on April 20, 2011, and included the purchase of an aggregate of 1,581,493 shares by the following members of our Board of Directors or their affiliates:
+On July 25, 2012, we entered into subscription agreements with certain members of our Board of Directors with respect to the offer and sale of an aggregate of 3,976,702 shares of our common stock in a registered direct offering at \$6.49 per share, the closing price of our common stock on July 25, 2012, which we refer to as the July 2012 offering.
+The July 2012 offering closed on July 27, 2012.
+The number of shares purchased by the members of our Board of Directors or their affiliates is set forth below:

-(1) Keith Gollust is the president and sole stockholder of Gollust Management, Inc., which is the general partner of Wyandanch Partners, L.P.
+(1) Keith Gollust, the Chairman of our Board of Directors, is the president and sole stockholder of Gollust Management, Inc., which is the general partner of Wyandanch Partners, L.P.

-In accordance with our policy for the approval of related person transactions described below, William S. Reardon, chairman of the Audit Committee and the sole non-interested member of the Audit Committee, pre-approved the participation of these directors in the offering on behalf of the Audit Committee.
+In accordance with our policy for the approval of related person transactions described below, William S. Reardon, chairman of the Audit Committee and the sole non-interested member of the Audit Committee, pre-approved the participation of these directors in the July 2012 offering on behalf of the Audit Committee.